Bank of England gives banks until 2020 to build crisis funds

 LONDON Britain's banks will have until 2020 to build crisis funds to shield taxpayers from having to bail out failed lenders again, the Bank of England (BoE) said on Friday.

-The BoE was setting out new rules for how 400 banks and building societies will in total have to hold an additional 223 billion pound ($338 billion) cushion of loss-absorbing bonds.
+The Bank was setting out new rules for how 400 banks and building societies will in total have to hold an additional 223 billion pound cushion of loss-absorbing bonds.

-The net shortfall against that target is currently about 27 billion pounds across the 400, nearly all of it at the biggest lenders such as HSBC, RBS, Barclays and Lloyds, which will have to hold bonds equivalent to at least twice their current minimum capital requirements.
+The net shortfall against that target is currently about 27 billion pounds across the 400, nearly all of it at the biggest lenders such as HSBC (HSBA.L), RBS (RBS.L), Barclays (BARC.L) and Lloyds (LLOY.L), which will have to hold bonds equivalent to at least twice their current minimum capital requirements.

 The bonds would be written down to top up depleted core capital buffers in the event of a failure, thereby giving regulators time to close or restructure the bank in an orderly way and avoid the market mayhem of Lehman Brothers' 2008 crash.